Andrewske/kg-memory-mcp/ai-learnings.md

 ### Environment Variable Validation
 **Problem**: Missing or invalid environment variables cause runtime failures **Solution**: The project uses Zod validation in `src/shared/env.ts` - check this file for required variables

+### Performance Test Timeout Issues
+**Problem**: Tests may timeout on slower systems or with larger texts **Solution**: The benchmark scripts have appropriate timeouts built in:
+- Small text: 45s timeout (may still timeout on very slow systems)
+- Medium text: 80s timeout
+- Large text: 120s timeout
+- XLarge text: 300s timeout (5 minutes)

+Adjust timeouts in `benchmark.js` if needed for your system.

 ## 📊 Database Schema Insights